Elementary OS: 7.0 Horus

 elementary OS 7.0 "Horus" was released on 31 January 2023.
 The update focuses on the AppCenter, new features and settings, and the developer platform.
 This version is based on Ubuntu 22.04 LTS.

-8.0 Circe
+8.x Circe

 elementary OS 8.0 "Circe" was released on 26 November 2024.
 The update introduced improved multitasking, default Flathub integration, and user interface changes focused on inclusive design.
 It is based on Ubuntu 24.04 LTS.

+On 22 December 2025, elementary OS 8.1 was released.
+This version transitioned the Wayland-based "Secure Session" to be the default environment.
+Key hardware improvements included the introduction of official ARM64 builds for UEFI devices and support for fractional display scaling.
+The update also added two new default applications: "Monitor", a system resource utility, and "Maps".
+Visual refinements featured a "blur-behind" effect for translucent elements like the Dock and notifications, as well as a workspace switcher integrated directly into the Dock.
+It shipped with Linux kernel 6.14 and Mesa 25.